mlaidouni/m2.s1/bdd.specialisee/tp/Partie 03/tp.03/TP3.md

 and its name must have the form

-   bds-2425-GROUPNAME.pdf
+   bds-2526-GROUPNAME.pdf

 where GROUPNAME is the name of your group.

-The file containing the slides must be sent to the addres
+The file containing the slides must be pushed into your github repository __at the latest on__

-   gio XYZ irif.fr

-and correctly received __before__

-   15:00 December the 10th
+   December the 10th, 15:00

-The subject of the e-mail must have the format

-   [bds-2425] slides: GROUPNAME

-where GROUP_NAME is the name of your group.
-Any dely or error in following the above instructions will be taken into account in the evaluation.
+Any file not accessible starting from that time will give your group the note 0.